FPGAwars/apio/docs/project-file.md

 ### top-module (required)

-The optional `top-module` option specifies the name of the top module of the design.
+The optional `top-module` string option specifies the name of the top module of the design.

 ```